josephbravodev/DrivingTestScheduler/README.md

 # DrivingTestScheduler
-Webapp mean to notify people when a specified time slot for when a driving test appointment becomes available.
+Webapp mean to notify people when a specified time slot for a driving test appointment becomes available.